 Our office staff have the responsibility for ensuring that all of the attendance data is accurately recorded on the Sims attendance software.
-Regular meetings are held with the Head teacher to discuss all attendance concerns and appropriate actions are taken following these meetings such as letters sent to parents or meetings arranged to discuss attendance concerns with parents.
+Regular meetings are held with the Attendance officer, Family Support Coordinator and Head teacher to discuss all attendance concerns and appropriate actions are taken following these meetings such as letters sent to parents, meetings arranged to discuss attendance concerns with parents and referrals for internal or legal monitoring.

 At Hawthorn Primary School we follow a traffic light system, the purpose of colour coding helps staff, Parents and Pupils have a clear understanding of our expectations.
-(See appendix 2)
+(See appendix 2).
+We send traffic Light letters every half term to parents to help identify any support needs and keep them fully informed of any concerns.

-• Red Zone: Under 90%
+• Red Zone: 90% and under